Annie Guglia: “It’s the best time right now” for diversity & inclusion in skateboarding

 What would you say to a young girl who might be afraid to or hesitant to throw themselves into the world of skateboarding… or any sport?

 At the risk of repeating myself, you have to break stereotypes.
 Skateboarding is for everyone.
 Sports are for everyone.
 Human rights are for everyone.

 And for young girls in particular, I would say: believe in yourself and do what you love.
 The bigger your dreams are, the more difficult they’ll be to attain but even if you feel like it’s impossible, know that you can create your own opportunities.
 More concretely, have a vision of where you want to be, concentrate on smaller attainable goals that will one day lead you to where you want to be, and don’t hesitate to change your mind and adjust your course if you find something else that moves you.
 The most important thing in life is that it’s not the final destination, but the road that leads you there that will make you happy and take you from point A to point B.

 ¹ The use of the spellings ‘womxn’ and ‘mxn’ aims to include all types of men and women, including trans people, non-binary people and people of colour.

-Annie Guglia is a Canadian skateboarder who represents the best Canada has to offer ahead of the 2020 Tokyo Olympics Games.
+Annie Guglia is a Canadian skateboarder who competed in the Olympic debut of her sport at the Tokyo 2020 Olympic Games.
 She was crowned Canadian street skating champion in 2020, vice-champion in 2019, and brought home the Empire Open title in 2018.
 In addition to being a pro skateboarder, Annie wrote her master’s thesis on the skateboarding industry between 2015 and 2017.

 This interview took place over email.